swift2geek/fcpx-extractor/README.md

 ```
 ruby fcpx_chapter_extractor.rb /Users/swift2geek/Desktop/France.fcpxml
 ```
+Replace "/Users/valter/Desktop/France.fcpxml" with the path to the FCPX XML file you want to extract the chapters from.

 - The app will output the name and start time of each chapter in the FCPX XML file.